-Beyond the MFI policy, the Waiting List Equity Fund (WLEF) will be utilized to fund services for individuals transitioning out of Intermediate Care Facilities for Individuals with Intellectual and Developmental Disabilities (ICFs/ID), called State Residential Centers (SRCs) in the State of Maryland.
-The waiting list equity fund (WLEF) was created using monies saved by the closure and downsizing of state operated residential centers.
+Developmental Disabilities (ICFs/ID), called State Residential Centers (SRCs) in the State of Maryland.
+The WLEF was created using monies saved by the closure and downsizing of state operated residential centers.
 The WLEF also receives additional funding through donations made by Marylanders via their State income tax returns.
-WLEF is a nonlapsing fund established to ensure that when an individual leaves the State residential center to be served in the community, the net average cost of serving the individual in the SRC is applied to: (1) The individual's community placement; (2) Community services needed to sustain the individual's community placement; and (3) Provide community-based services to individuals not yet receiving services.
+WLEF is a non lapsing fund established to ensure that when an individual leaves the State residential center to be served in the community, the net average cost of serving the individual in the SRC is applied to: (1) The individual's community placement; (2) Community services needed to sustain the individual's community placement.
+The WLEF also helps to fund community-based services for individuals not yet receiving services.